Mooseynair/YOLOv4-X-Pytorch-X-Roboflow/README.md

 ---

-Aight you fuckers.
-This is the situation with this code and this process and all the blood sweat and tears that went into figuring this shit out.

 ### What are we trying to achieve?

 Using a Windows 11 computer, we managed to get YOLOv4 working (using a Pytorch framework) with a local GPU and used Roboflow to assist in collating the data into train, test and validation folders.
 We used Ananconda to create a seperate environment to manage all our depedencies